polybase/polybase-db-docs/docs/collection.md

 Collections are the main construct in Spacetime for storing and retrieving data.
 They are conceptually similar to a database table.

+You can view a [demo app for Spacetime](https://social.testnet.spacetime.xyz) to see it working in action.

 ## Creating a collection

 You can create a collection in the [Spacetime Explorer](https://explorer.testnet.spacetime.xyz) or using the client library.